A good chart of accounts is the foundation for good record keeping. This is true for all industries, including commercial real estate.

 Next, use the green drop down on the top left to select “New” and then “Import.”

 Browse for the Excel file you saved on your drive.
-You will want to make any modifications prior to uploading.
+You will want to make any modifications before uploading.
 Note: You can access our sample commercial COA at the bottom of this article.

 Once imported, verify the fields from the Excel document are correctly mapped within your QuickBooks Online account.